 7 great places to take a baby in Toronto

 Whether you’re spending your maternity leave exploring Toronto or merely passing through and you have a baby in tow, I hope you like my list of where to go and what to do with a baby.
 These are some of my favorite places to go with Sebastian.

-In the afternoon, take your baby on a date to the movies.
-Movies for Mommies is a popular Mom and Baby movie group that has showings at theatres around the city on Mondays, Wednesdays, and Thursdays at either 1 or 1:30pm.
+Take your baby on a date to the movies.
+Movies for Mommies is a popular Mom and Baby movie group that has showings at theatres around the city.
+Check their website for current rates, times, locations.
 They provide stroller parking, a diaper changing station (with diapers and wipes), and offer free samples of other baby products.
-The cost ranges from $7.00 – $9.50 for you and no charge for baby 🙂
+The cost is reasonable for mom and no charge for baby 🙂

 Take a morning stroll in the city.
 High Park is always a hit.
-There are many paved pathways to walk along and enjoy.
-For older babies, Mike Holmes recently lead the building of a brand new beautiful playground after the original playground was burned to the ground in early 2012.
-If you go in April, be sure to check out the cherry blossoms.
+High Park is Toronto’s largest public park featuring many hiking trails; beautiful lakefront with paved paths; easy parking or public transit access; a dog park; a zoo; picnic areas; and special events throughout the year.
+For older babies, there is a new beautiful playground.
+In early spring, be sure to check out the cherry blossoms.
 They’re only in bloom for a short period of time each year, and are a stunning sight to see.

 Or check out the Toronto Botanical Garden, another stroller-friendly space to walk with baby.
 The gardens are open daily dawn to dusk.